 - Cluster Blueprints & Add-ons: Users can now view, download and update existing add-ons.
 Cluster blueprints are now version controlled and can be sorted/filtered by Blueprints.

 - Cluster Sharing Across Projects: Administrators can now enable sharing of clusters across multiple projects.
 This enables workloads from different projects to be deployed on a shared fleet of clusters.

 - Enhanced Monitoring & Alerts: Enhanced monitoring with proactive alerts and notifications for a number of common scenarios related to clusters, nodes, workloads, pods and storage.
 Users will have centralized access to all alerts across the fleet of clusters.

 Expanded Hashicorp Vault and Prometheus Integrations

 The Rafay workload wizard has been enhanced to leverage Rafay’s turnkey integration with Hashicorp’s Vault (pictured above) and Prometheus.
 With this improved integration, workload administrators can a) enable secure and dynamic retrieval of application secrets from their central Hashicorp Vault server and b) configure and enable the use of custom, application-specific metrics for horizontal pod autoscaling (HPA) in just a few clicks.
-For more information, check out each of these two sections in our Managed Kubernetes Platform documentation: managing secrets and integrating monitoring.
+For more information, check out each of these two sections in our Kubernetes Management Cloud documentation: managing secrets and integrating monitoring.